Easy Whole Grain Sourdough Bread

-You will love this hearty whole-grain sourdough bread.
-Super quick and easy to make, you can also add additional grains or flours.
+You will love this hearty whole grain sourdough bread!
+The recipe is super quick and easy to make, and you can also include additional grains or flours.
+In Germany, it is known as Vollkornbrot.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 You can read my full disclosure.